 Once you’ve done all that, your air conditioner should be good to go until spring!
 Make sure you check out your AC every now and then during the winter and brush off any snow and ice that builds up – extra weight can potentially lead to damage.

 Winterizing your air conditioner is pretty simple and can save you from spending tons of money on air conditioner repair in Maryland this spring!
-And if you want to have an AC inspection before you put your unit away for the winter, call Michael Bonsby Heating & Air Conditioning today!
+And if you want to have an AC inspection before you put your unit away for the winter, call Michael Bonsby HVAC & Plumbing today!